NicholasOrth/foodhub/Sprint4.md

       Fixed post sizing issue.
       Standarized post formating so that heart and image size stays the same.
       Added file type checks to only accept jpg. -- solves "cannot load" error. \
-      Users now have to ass comments on their post before psoting.
+      Users now have to add comments on their post before psoting.
       Profile card:
          shows user's name
          follower count